CUBRID/cubrid-testtools/doc/ha_repl_guide.md

     Do you accept above message [Y/N]:
     ```
-    For code coverage test, it doesn't show the result in the QA homepage `Function`.
+    For code coverage test, it doesn't show the result in the QA homepage `Function` page.
 You can log in to the controller node to see the execution log and the detailed logs in the `$CTP_HOME/result/ha_repl/current_runtime_logs`.
-After the test finished, you can find the result in the `code coverage` node.
+After the test finished, you can find the result in the `code coverage` page.
 See [5.2 verify code coverage testing result](#52-verify-code-coverage-testing-result) for detail.
 # 5. Verification
 ## 5.1 Verify ha_repl/ha_repl_debug test results
 Go to QA homepage and click the CI build, wait for the `Function` page loading, then check if there are `ha_repl` and `ha_repl_debug` results.